This documentation is adapted to FastNesting version 1.1.2.

 - Edge banding & Excel/PDF export

-5 days or 10 Rhino sessions
+7 days or 10 Rhino sessions (whichever comes first)

 Basic Features